antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 }
 ```

+This is an error because passing in an int (which is allowed under this unconstrained generic) will actually lock correctly.
+We'll see this error:

 ```cmd
 Error CS0185 'TKey' is not a reference type as required by the lock statement
 ```

+To fix this we need to indicate that the `GetValue` method should only be given reference types.
+We can do this with the generic type constraint `where TKey : class`

 ```csharp
 public class P